icann/rdap-conformance-tool/docs/2019_gtld/tig/general.md

 The following steps should be used to test the RDAP protocol section 1.8 of the  RDAP_Technical_Implementation_Guide_2_1:

-1. Obtain the Resource Record for the A QTYPE for the host in the URI.
+1. Test case [-20400](#id-testCase-20400){ #id-testCase-20400 }: Obtain the Resource Record for the A QTYPE for the host in the URI.
 Validate that the status of the DNS response is not NOERROR.
 Validate that all IPv4 addresses in the RDATA pass IPv4 address validation [ipv4Validation]:
 ``` json
 {
   "code": -20400,